gfpkelly1986/milestone-project-heritage-housing-issues/README.md

 - Business Requirement 2:

-    - Deliver an ML system that is capable of reliably predicting the summed sales price of the 4 inherited houses and houses in this area.
+    - Deliver an ML model that is capable of reliably predicting the summed sales price of the 4 inherited houses and houses in this area.

     - Use either conventional ML or Neural Networks to map the relationships between the features and the target.